Igor-Palaguta/AsyncDispatcher/README.md

 *   *ADTransformBlock* - block that transforms result of operation and then it passes modified result to done block

 *   *ADOperation* - base class/protocol for any asynchronous operation

-Any operation can have transform block, done block, name
+Any operation can have transform block, done block, name.

 *   *ADBlockOperation* - executes worker block asynchronously